Article

 In a nutshell, there is a wide range of different testing that should be run on software across its development life cycle.
 Among those important tests, we can mention the system testing and the integration testing which are performed one after the other.
 While those two tests are intended to ensure the software is working smoothly without bugs and defects there are some differences that we detailed in this article.

-Furthermore, the use of these two valuable tests is crucial in every software development in order to create a product that answers the user's needs and meets the business requirements.
+Furthermore, the use of these two valuable tests is crucial in every software development to create a product that answers the user’s needs and meets the business requirements.
 Also, using a document like a test plan or PractiTest’s test management tool could substantially help trace and manage all the important aspects of testing.

 In This article